-They eventually began by doing demolition on the bottom floor and within months discovered unsettling issues such as wooden beams which had been cut off midway and no longer went to the ground floor for support.
-Globe’s new building inspector, Chris Collopy, suggested they would need a structural engineer and the building again sat for another year while they looked for an engineer who would come to Globe and assess their “treasure.”
-That report revealed structural issues with the third floor which had been poorly constructed.
+They eventually began by doing demolition on the bottom floor – and within months discovered unsettling issues, such as wooden beams that had been cut off midway and no longer went to the ground floor for support.
+Globe’s new building inspector, Chris Collopy, suggested they would need a structural engineer, and the building again sat for another year while they looked for an engineer who would come to Globe and assess their “treasure.”
+That report revealed structural issues with the third floor, which had been poorly constructed.
 The entire weight of the roof and third floor were being borne by just the outside walls.
-And beams could be seen bowing under the weight, threatening the entire structural integrity of the entire place.
+And beams could be seen bowing under the weight, threatening the structural integrity of the entire place.
 “We were told that we need to have major footers measuring two feet by two feet by two feet, with support beams running from the bottom floor to the roof,” said Holly.
 “So that whole summer, that’s all my mom and I worked on, is digging out those footers so the floor could be poured.”

 Holly says this is one of her mother’s fortes.
 “She’s just been a major gardener all her life,” said Holly.
 “She’s always been able to get her crowbar in there and get any rock out of the ground!
 Plus, she’s just a very hard worker.”

-The work on the home took over eight years during which both mother and daughter continued to collect furnishings, artwork, hardware and construction items to be used in the bed and breakfast.
+The work on the home took over eight years, during which both mother and daughter continued to collect furnishings, artwork, hardware, and construction items to be used in the bed and breakfast.
 “Almost 90 percent of all the furnishings came from local antique shops and residents,” Holly says.

-The property dates back to the late 1800’s when Modesto Borques owned it from 1896 to 1909.
-When he passed away, his estate was settled and the property went to Charles Clark.
-It continued to go through several hands until 1915 when Margaret McLean purchased it from R. L. Alderman and the family renovated the property into a hotel for travelers.
+The property dates back to the late 1800s, when Modesto Borques owned it (1896 to 1909).
+When he passed away, his estate was settled, and the property went to Charles Clark.
+It passed through several hands until 1915, when Margaret McLean purchased it from R. L. Alderman and the family renovated the property into a hotel for travelers.

-Today, the Rooneys have big plans for the place including a full service bed and breakfast, and hosting special events and small weddings.
-They have named their place, “The Chrysocolla Inn” as a nod to the mineral wealth of the area.
-They plan to serve full breakfasts and Holly explains there are also plans to extend food services to the general public next Fall.
+Today, the Rooneys have big plans for the place, including a full-service bed and breakfast, and hosting special events and small weddings.
+They have named their place the Chrysocolla Inn, as a nod to the mineral wealth of the area.
+They plan to serve full breakfasts, and Holly explains there are also plans to extend food services to the general public next fall.

-“I’d like to look into doing a brunch, and/or dinner … maybe two days a week.” she says.
-“I’m not sure exactly how many days or what the menu will look like, but we definitely want to expand into that next Fall.”
+“I’d like to look into doing a brunch, and/or dinner … maybe two days a week,” Holly says.
+“I’m not sure exactly how many days or what the menu will look like, but we definitely want to expand into that next fall.”

 Writer, photographer.
 Passionate foodie, lover of good books and storytelling.
 Lives in Globe.
 Plays in the historic district.
 Travels when possible.